boozallen/jenkins-templating-engine/docs/concepts/library-development/lifecycle-hooks.md

 Sometimes it's necessary to trigger specific pipeline actions at certain times during pipeline execution.
 For example, if you wanted to send multiple notification types after a particular pipeline step or at the conclusion of a pipeline if the build was failure.

-JTE supports this type of Aspect Oriented Programming style event handling through annotation markers that can be placed on methods defined within library steps.
+JTE supports this type of Aspect Oriented Programming style event handling through annotation markers that can be placed on methods defined within Library Steps.

 ## Hook Types